collorg/halfORM/README.md

 - you can also use the ```==```, ```!=``` and ```in``` operators to compare two sets.

 You can get the number of elements in a relation whith ```len```.

+Most of the snippets bellow are extracted from the example script: [test/halftest_doc.py](test/halftest_doc.py).

+# WORK IN PROGRESS

 ### Insert
 To insert a tuple in the relation, just use the ```insert``` method as shown bellow: